IT0003-HSC-A.01 Information Security Roles and Responsibilities

 1. Adhere to UTHSC Information Security policies, standards, practices, processes, guidelines, and procedures

-3. Report violations of UTHSC Information Security Program in accordance with GP-001.04-Information Security Violations.
+3. Report violations of the UTHSC Information Security Program per IT0003-HSC-A.003-Information Security Violations

 References